vkngwrapper/vulkan-tutorial/vulkan_tutorial.md

 ## Executing This Code

-Before this code can be executed, you will need to install [the Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) for your operating system.Additionally, it may be necessary to download SDL2 using your local package manager.
+Before this code can be executed, you will need to install [the Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) for your operating system.
+Additionally, it may be necessary to download SDL2 using your local package manager.
 For more information, see [go-sdl2 requirements](https://github.com/veandco/go-sdl2#requirements).

 ## Notable Changes From C++